eehusky/Stellaris-GCC/README.md

 4. Clone this repo
 5. Change line 17 of the Makefile to point to the root of your Summon Arm Toolchain directory (note: root, not bin/)

-    TOOL        = /mnt/raidarray/share/workspace/sat/
+    TOOL        = ../../../sat/

 6. Change the following line to point to the root of the Stellaris Ware directory.

-    SW_DIR      = /mnt/raidarray/share/workspace/embedded/stellaris/sw/
+    SW_DIR      = ../StellarisWare/

 7. I moved the lm4flash binaries to the bin directory of the gcc toolchain so `$(TOOL)/bin/lm4flash` simply to keep everything in the same spot.
 If you dont want to, youll need to change the path on line 93.

     FLASH       = $(TOOL)/bin/lm4flash

-8. Assuming everything went alright, you should be able to `cd proj0 && make && make install` to flash the provided progrom to the board.
+8. Assuming everything went alright, you should be able to `cd proj0 && make && make install` to flash the provided program to the board.